EmJayFreewoman/emjayfreewoman.github.io/README.md

 # Content Marketing Manager
-## Enabling greater collaboration, building stronger communities - one story at a time
+## Enabling greater collaboration and building stronger communities - one story at a time

 ### Education
 East Carolina University